Online Graduate Certificate in Psychology Programs

 Flexibility

-• Online: Students can choose among a range of specialties, increasing their chances of finding one that suits their needs without relocating.
-Working students also enjoy the flexibility of online programs, since many instructors deliver courses asynchronously.
+• Online: Students can choose from various specialties, increasing their chances of finding one that suits their needs without relocating.
+Working students also enjoy the flexibility of online programs since many instructors deliver courses asynchronously.

 • Traditional: Students in traditional graduate certificate programs select from a more geographically limited range of specialties.
-They either relocate to attend a school or select a program within a reasonable distance from their current residence.
+They either relocate to attend a school or select a program near their residence.
 Many students also leave their jobs to attend school full time.

 Access